 Composition: The gel inside these packs is usually a mixture of water and a non-toxic, water-soluble polymer or other materials that remain pliable when frozen.

-Cost: While the upfront cost may be slightly higher than single-use options, the reusability of these gel packs can result in long-term cost savings, especially for businesses with regular shipping needs.
+Cost: While the upfront cost may be slightly higher than single-use options, the reusability of these gel ice pack can result in long-term cost savings, especially for businesses with regular shipping needs.

-Frozen water bottles are a do-it-yourself ice pack option that involves filling standard water bottles with water and freezing them.
+Frozen water bottles are a do-it-yourself gel freezer packs option that involves filling standard water bottles with water and freezing them.

 Composition: Frozen water bottles contain water in a frozen state.
 The freezing point of water is 0 degrees Celsius (32 degrees Fahrenheit).